-rOffset Description: When creating a Shape Script for an embedded element (such as a Port), use this attribute to offset the shape from the bottom edge of its parent.
-For example: bottomAnchorOffset= (0,-10); move embedded element up 10 pixels from the bottom edge. dockable Description: Makes the shape default to dockable, so that it can be aligned with and joined to other elements (both other Shape Scripts and standard elements) on a diagram.
-You cannot reverse the dockable status with the 'Appearance' menu option; to change the status, you must edit the Shape Script.
-Valid values: standard or off editableField string Description: Defines a shape as an editable region of the element.
-This field impacts element shapes only, line glyphs are not supported.
-Valid Values: alias, name, note, stereotype endPointY, endPointX integer Description: Only used for the reserved target and source shapes for connectors; this point determines where the main connector line connects to the end shapes.
+element up 10 pixels ge. the shape default to can be aligned with elements (both other candard elements) on not reverse the n the 'Appearance' nge the status, you Script. s a shape as an le element. lement shapes only, supported. name, note, endPointY, endPointX integer Description: Only used for the reserved target and source shapes for connectors; this point determines where the main connector line connects to the end shapes.
 Default: 0 and 0 fixedAspectR atio string Description: Set to True to fix the aspect ratio.
 Do not use this if you do not want to fix the aspect ratio. h_Align string Description: Affects horizontal placement of printed text and sub-shapes depending on the layoutType attribute.
 Valid values: left, center, or right layoutType string Description: Determines how sub-shapes are sized and positioned.
-Valid values: leftright, topdown, border leftAnchorOf fset (int,int) Description: When creating a Shape Script for an embedded element (such as a Port), use this attribute to offset the shape from the left edge of its parent.
+Valid values: leftright, topdown, border leftAnchorOf fset (int,int)Description: When creating a ShapeScript for an embedded element (such as a Port), use this attribute to offset the shape from the left edge of its parent.

 For example: leftAnchorOffset= (10,0); move embedded element right 10 pixels from the left edge noShadow string Description: Set to True to suppress the shape's shadow from being rendered.
 Valid values: True or False (default = False) orientation string Description: Applies to decoration shapes only, to determine where the decoration is positioned within the containing element glyph.
 Valid values: NW, N, NE, E, SE, S, SW, W preferredHei ght Description: Used by the border layoutType - north and south.
 Used in drawing the source and target shapes for connectors to determine how wide the line is. preferredWid th Description: Used by the border layoutType - east and west.
 Used by leftright layoutType shapes where scalable is false to determine how much space they occupy for layout purposes. rightAnchor Offset (int,int) Description: When creating a Shape Script for an embedded element (such as a Port), use this attribute to offset the shape from the right edge of its parent.
-For example: rightAnchorOffset= (-10,0); move embedded element left 10 pixels from the right edge. rotatable Description: Set to False to prevent rotation of the shape.
+For example: rightAnchorOffset= (- 10,0); move embedded element left 10 pixels from the right edge. rotatable string Description: Set to False to prevent rotation of the shape.
 This attribute is only applicable to the source and target shapes for line glyphs.
 Valid values: True or False (default = True) scalable string Description: Set to False to stop the shape from being relatively sized to the associated diagram glyph.
 Valid values: True or False (default = True)